rogersteffen/propensity_to_buy/README.md

 When using a high cost marketing channel it is far more profitable to target customers (or prospects) with a high likelihood of conversion.

-Think of all the junk mail you immediately throw away!
+Think of all the junk mail you immediately throw away or the remarketing you ignore.
+Or on the flip side, the catalog you dog ear and then plan a shopping trip with a friend.

-A propensity model would be one of many steps, including:
+A propensity model would be one of many steps to implement a successful marketing campaign, including:
-* User graph/deduplication
+* Identity resolution (aka deduplication, user graph)
 * Address validation
 * Assure a match-back strategy for in-store purchases
 * A/B/Holdout testing